Yuya Yagira

 Yuya Yagira (柳楽 優弥, Yagira Yūya) is a Japanese actor.
-In 2004, he became the youngest winner of the Best Actor award in the history of the Cannes Film Festival for his portrayal of 12-year-old Akira in the highly acclaimed Nobody Knows.
+In 2004, he became the youngest winner of the Cannes Film Festival Award for Best Actor for his portrayal of 12-year-old Akira in the highly acclaimed Nobody Knows.

 Career

 Yagira was 12 years old and not a professional actor, when filming began for Nobody Knows in 2002.
 He then immediately went on to television projects and other films.
 He co-starred with Eriko Sato in Akane Yamada's All to the Sea which was released in 2010 and co-starred with Kie Kitano in Taro Hyugaji's Under the Nagasaki Sky, released in 2013.

 In 2021, Yagira played young Takeshi Kitano in the biopic Asakusa Kid.